JamesWang-bio/Direct-evolution------block-finding/README.md

 The method is still under-developed, recently foucusing on estimating the viability of the method

-file "graph_and_variables" is for viability estimation, and is still under-developing
+file "graph_and_variables" is for viability estimation, and is still under developing